 Presented at the Valley Performing Arts Center in Northridge, the concert (which will feature the acclaimed LA Opera Chorus) will begin with Resident Conductor Grant Gershon rehearsing the audience for their sing-along debuts.
 Music will be provided in the program to the three sing-along sections: “Habanera” and the “Toreador Song” from Georges Bizet’s Carmen, and the “Anvil Chorus” from Giuseppe Verdi’s Il Trovatore.

 This is not the first time audience members have been invited to sing along with LA Opera artists.
 For the past ten years, the company has staged free, community operas at the Cathedral of Our Lady of the Angels in Downtown LA.
-Each community opera chosen—including most recently, The Festival Play of Daniel—features a sing-along section inviting the audience to participate.
+Each community opera chosen —including most recently Jonah and the Whale — features a sing-along section inviting the audience to participate.

 It’s a masterful way for a community to share an opera experience.